simai/docara/stubs/site/source/docs/en/collections/collections-remote-collections.md

 ## Building collection items in config.php

-For any collection, items can be built by returning an array or collection of `items` from the collection’s configuration array in `config.php`.
+For any collection, items can be built by returning an array or collection of `items` from the collection's configuration array in `config.php`.
 Each item should be an array; the keys of the item will be converted to page variables (such as those that would typically appear in the YAML header of a Markdown file), while the value of the `content` key will serve as the content of the collection item.
 This content will be parsed as Markdown, and thus can contain either Markdown or